obioma-nduka/taito/README.md

 - React (v18.x) with `createRoot` for rendering.
 - React Router DOM for navigation.
 - Axios for HTTP requests.
-- CSS for styling with Google Fonts (Roboto, Poppins).
+- CSS with Google Fonts (Roboto, Poppins).
 - **Backend**:
 - Node.js with Express for the server.
-- MySQL2/promise for database interactions.
+- MySQL2/promise for Google Cloud SQL interactions.
 - JSON Web Tokens (JWT) for authentication.
+- CORS for cross-origin requests.
-- **Development Environment**: Windows with Command Prompt for running scripts.
+- **Development Environment**: Windows with Command Prompt.
+- **Hosting**:
+- Google Cloud SQL (free trial) for the database.
+- Vercel (Hobby plan) for the frontend.
-- **Other Tools**: npm for package management, Git for version control (optional).
+- **Other Tools**: npm, Git.